AWildDevAppears/structure-docs/css/README.md

 You can have a `_shame.scss` in your project pulled in last where you list all of the ugly fixes that really should not be there, you can also list a shame section in your main.scss below all of your file includes.

-Shame blocks should be well commented, explaining why you have commited such sins.
+Shame blocks should be well commented, explaining why you have committed such sins.

 ```scss
   /**